 Two exciting studies with relevance to the currently popular high-meat, low-carbohydrate diets have been published in the past month.

-One, conducted by Kevin Hall and Juen Guo at the NIH and co-authored by researchers at Columbia, Pennington, and Florida, looked at the changes in glucose and lipid markers important for cardiometabolic disease risk after switching to a ketogenic diet.
+One, led by Michael Rosenbaum at Columbia University Medical Center, looked at the changes in glucose and lipid markers important for cardiometabolic disease risk after switching to a ketogenic diet.

 The other, led by Ronald Krauss’s group in Oakland, looked at the effects of red vs. white vs. non-meat sources of protein on important lipid markers of cardiovascular disease risk.

 For short, we will call the first study “the keto study” and the second by the name preferred by the investigators: “Animal and Plant Protein and Cardiovascular Health”, or APPROACH.

 What did these studies find?
 The keto study, predictably, found an increase in LDL cholesterol levels:

 The effect of saturated fat on LDL-C levels is well-established, both by controlled feeding trials (see this meta-analysis of 84 trials) and long-term clinical trials.
 For the latter, there are at least three relevant trials, whose relevant findings will be very briefly summarized below.

 Here are the results from the Los Angeles Veterans Trial when saturated fat was replaced by linoleic acid (a polyunsaturated fatty acid):

 The results from a large 1968 trial published in the Lancet, this time replacing saturated fat with soybean oil: